Loa River: Bridges

-To the south of Conchi reservoir, the river is spanned by the Conchi Viaduct, an old railroad bridge.
-It is no longer used by the Ferrocarril de Antofagasta a Bolivia, however it still holds the notability of being, at 104 m, one of the highest bridges in Chile.
+To the south of the Conchi reservoir, the river is spanned by the Conchi Viaduct, an old railroad bridge built between 1887 and 1888 for the Ferrocarril de Antofagasta a Bolivia.
+Rising about 103 m above the river and completing a span of some 244 m, it is no longer in railway use but remains notable as one of the highest bridges in Chile.